Fresh Jots vs Google Keep

 Google Keep is the digital equivalent of a wall of sticky notes — fast, colourful, and shallow on purpose.
-MyNotes is the next layer up: full-length notes, search across body text, version history, an API.
+Fresh Jots is the next layer up: full-length notes, folders, version history, and an API.

 In one paragraph

 Google Keep ships free with any Google account, lives in the Google Workspace sidebar, and is excellent at one specific thing: jotting a quick reminder, a list, or a snippet in seconds.
-It doesn't try to be a long-form notebook — there's no real formatting, no folders, no full-text search across body content, no API, no version history.
-MyNotes picks up where Keep stops being useful: notes you'll actually re-read, edit, and search through.
+It doesn't try to be a long-form notebook — there's no rich formatting, no folders, no API, and no version history.
+Fresh Jots picks up where Keep stops being useful: notes you'll actually re-read, edit, and search through.

 Side by side